 Adjacent to Paris-Yates Chapel, the bench-lined terrace stands as a monument to students who lost their lives while enrolled at Ole Miss and welcomes anyone seeking a quiet place to pray, think, meditate or study.

-Its renovations and additions were made possible by the late Penn Owen of Como, Mississippi, who contributed $100,000 in memory of his mother, the late Mary “May” Davis Owen, a 1928 Liberal Arts graduate, also of Como.
+The Memory Garden's fountain was made possible by the late Penn Owen of Como, Mississippi, who contributed $100,000 in memory of his mother, the late Mary “May” Davis Owen, a 1928 Liberal Arts graduate, also of Como.

 “I’ve always thought Paris-Yates Chapel is really something special and the Paris family members were my mother’s great friends, going way back to Henry’s parents,” Owen said in 2015.
 “So I asked Henry if there was something I could do with this money around the chapel.”